T i c k e t s

 Based on current guidance from the government, the HBCMF concerts will be able to go ahead, but inevitably this might change, possibly at short notice.
 The safety of our audience & artists is of paramount importance, and so we reserve the right to postpone or cancel the concerts at any point.

-HBCMF is committed to giving live concerts, and so if the concerts cannot go ahead as planned, we plan to postpone the festival to later in the year, rather than presenting the concerts online.
+HBCMF is committed to giving live concerts, and so if the concerts cannot go ahead as planned, we will postpone the festival to later in the year, rather than presenting the concerts online.

 O t h e r